-9235/9236 GRAPHIC ADVANCED DESIGN 2A BC / 2B BC (2 hr)
+9235/9236 GRAPHIC ADVANCED DESIGN 2A BC / 2B BC (2 hr) Gr 11-12 1.0/1.0 credit

-Gr 11-12 1.0/1.0 credit OR
+OR

 9237 GRAPHIC ADVANCED DESIGN 2YA BC (1 hr)

 9238 GRAPHIC ADVANCED DESIGN 2YB BC (1 hr)

 9267 GRAPHIC ADVANCED DESIGN 2YC BC (1 hr)

 9268 GRAPHIC ADVANCED DESIGN 2YD BC (1 hr)

 Gr 11-12 0.5 credit per 1 hour course

-Prerequisite/Recommendation: Graphic Design courses: Introduction In
+Prerequisite/Recommendation: Graphic Design Introduction, Intermediate and 1A/1B (2 hr) or 1YA, 1YB, 1YC, 1YD (1 hr) with a 2.0 or higher and teacher/administrative recommendation.

-Prerequisite/Recommendation: Graphic Design courses; Introduction, Intermediate, 1A/1B (2 hr) or 1YA, 1YB, 1YC, 1YD (1 hr).
 The primary goal of the "beyond completer" courses is for students to practice their employability and job skills needed for graphic design in industry and/or higher education, through various independent assignments, as well as, public, private sector, and district jobs.
 Program software utilized: Adobe Creative Suite (InDesign, Illustrator, Photoshop, and Acrobat).
 A cumulative electronic portfolio produced upon completion of this course.

 Note: These CTE courses may fulfill the one credit of Visual, Performing, Applied Arts (VPAA) graduation requirement.
-(Two .5 or one 1.00 CTE courses are required for the successful completion to meet this requirement.)
+(Two .5 or one 1.00 CTE courses are required for successful completion to meet this requirement.)

-\Students who successfully complete this CTE program may be eligible to earn articulated college credits.
+Students who successfully complete this CTE program may be eligible to earn articulated college credits.
 For details about participating colleges, specific agreements, and requirements, please see the "Articulation" section of the district website at: